 Frequently Asked Questions

 How do I rank in ChatGPT search?
-Make sure OAI-SearchBot and GPTBot can reach the page, structure it answer-first, and back claims with specific sourced facts.
+Make sure OAI-SearchBot and ChatGPT-User can reach the page (GPTBot only controls training, not search visibility), structure it answer-first, and back claims with specific sourced facts.
 ChatGPT leans on its search index plus corroborating sources, so off-site mentions help.
 Our guide on getting cited in ChatGPT search covers the engine-specific details.

 How do I rank in AI answers generally?
-Follow the seven steps in order: reachability, page selection, answer-first structure, citable substance, entity clarity, off-site presence, and measurement.
-The fundamentals transfer across engines; the per-engine tuning is secondary.
+The same fundamentals transfer across engines: reachable pages, answer-first structure, citable substance, and corroboration.
+The per-engine tuning is secondary.
 For Perplexity specifically, see how to get cited in Perplexity.

 How long until my content gets cited?
 Reachability fixes can take effect within days.
 Content and citation changes are slower and harder to attribute, because AI sourcing shifts gradually and is only partly observable.
 Judge it over weeks, by trend.

 Why isn't my content cited even though I optimized it?
-Optimization improves odds, not certainty (see Step 7 on why engines cite only a fraction of eligible pages).
+Optimization improves odds, not certainty (see Step 7).
 Check the basics first: is the page actually reachable, is the answer extractable, and is the claim corroborated elsewhere.

 Is SEO dead in 2026?
 No. Search is shifting toward synthesized answers, but the underlying work (reachable, clear, trustworthy content) still decides who gets surfaced.
 AI search optimization is an extension of SEO, not its replacement.

 Do I need an llms.txt file?
-No, for the reasons covered in Step 5.
+No, not for AI search, for the reasons covered in Step 5.
+Our full breakdown of whether llms.txt is worth it covers the few site types that are the exception.
 Spend the time on reachability and structure first.

 Start With Step 1

 You do not need a platform or a budget to begin, just the discipline to go in order.
 The cheapest, highest-value move is also the first one: confirm AI engines can actually reach your best pages.
-Most sites have at least one silent block they do not know about.
+In our experience, it is common to find at least one silent block the owner never intended.

 Sources